moineaulab/CRISPRStudio/README.md

 Software requirements:

--Local installation of fasta36 and mcl
+- Local installation of fasta36 and mcl

 fasta36 can be downloaded at http://faculty.virginia.edu/wrpearson/fasta/CURRENT/